 The world faces a dual challenge of keeping people moving while cutting carbon emissions.
 If we are going to solve this challenge, we all need to share it, writes Peter Mather of BP plc.

 On 20 May, the International System of Units (SI) underwent its biggest overhaul since its establishment in 1875.
-Four of the seven base units - the kilogram, the ampere, the kelvin and the mole - will now be defined against …
+4 of the 7 base units - the kilogram, the ampere, the kelvin and the mole - will now be defined against …

 Coventry is in the driving seat on understanding and determining the future of mobility in the UK and overseas, as David Wright explains in our latest Industrial Strategy blog.